 Malory's focus on unidealized human emotions and the individuals' freedom to express them is further manifested in his portrayal of major characters.
 As discussed above, he portrays Mordred as a faulty knight who does not stick to the ethics of chivalry, yet is still celebrated by the people as a potential future king.
-11 Mordred is even given the freedom to express his emotions towards institutions such as the church freely.
+Mordred is even given the freedom to express his emotions towards institutions such as the church freely.
 He freely shows his disrespects to the bishop who criticised him for his plan to marry his father's wife, and he even threatens to kill him.
-His reaction to the Bishop shows that his emotions are far from being directed towards universal concerns.
-Overwhelmed by his desire for authority, Mordred's emotions cannot be directed towards any abstract love, be it the love of God or the common good.
+Mordred's response to the Bishop underscores how his emotions are not aligned with universal interests.
+Driven by a fervent longing for power, Mordred's emotions cannot be directed towards any abstract love, whether it be for the love of God or the collective welfare.

 Mordred's violation of Christian and chivalric ethics can be cast as an example of Ockham's belief that the "development of higher moral and spiritual values lies in the choices made by individuals, not in a pattern of correct behaviour enforced from above" (McGrade 1947:189).
-12 In his analysis of subjective emotions, Ockham comments on the individual's desire for the advantageous and states that the individual, even if he/she has a clear vision of the divine essence, might reject the love of God if he/she perceives it as disadvantageous.
-He also discusses the possibility that the individual might dismiss the general good if it does not satisfy what the particular good would satisfy (Ockham 1990:146-7).
+In his analysis of subjective emotions, Ockham discusses the individual's inclination towards what is advantageous, stating that even if people possess a profound understanding of the divine essence, they may reject the love of God if they perceive it as disadvantageous.
+Furthermore, Ockham explores the scenario where an individual may disregard the common good if it fails to fulfil what the particular good would fulfil (Ockham 1990:146-7).
 For Mordred, Christian and chivalric ethics presents an obstacle to the achievement of his plan of usurping the throne.
-He thus exercises a form of liberty similar to Ockham's notion of liberty through which humans can "do diverse things indifferently and contingently", and which should not be suspended by papal authorities (Ockham 1991: I, q.16, 87).
+He thus exercises a form of liberty similar to Ockham's notion of liberty through which humans can "do diverse things indifferently and contingently", and which should not be suspended by papal authorities (Ockham 1991: I, q.16, p.
+87).
 That Mordred's passions are directed towards the fulfilment of his subjective desires is articulated in his diction.
 When the bishop tries to remind him that he is displeasing God, he replies using impulsive language: "Do thou thy worst, said Sir Mordred, with thou well I shall defy thee" (p.
 783).
 In fact, there is an intensification of the nominalist diction that is mostly expressed through the domination of the first person and the words which reflect Mordred's self-consciousness and free will: "Peace, thou false priest, said Sir Mordred, for an thou chafe me anymore I shall make strike off thy head" (p.
 783).
 The examples above show that Mordred's speech is far from courtly.
 It reflects a focus on his desire for authority and signifies a detachment from what is universally perceived as virtuous; such as the virtues of loyalty and faith in God.